francescovolpe/Dataset-GANdetection/README.md

 # Dataset GANdetection
-Repository contenente tutti i dataset di addestramento, validazione e valutazione utilizzati per il progetto [GANdetection](https://github.com/francescovolpe/GANdetection)
+Repository containing all training, validation and evaluation datasets used for the project [GANdetection](https://github.com/francescovolpe/GANdetection)

 ## Overview
-Tutti i dati sono memorizzati su Google Drive:
+All data are stored on Google Drive:

 | Path | Files | Format | Resolution | FD | Filtered | Source (Original images) |
 | :--- | ----: | :----: | :----: | :----: | :----: | :----: |